top of page

 How to Handle Scope Creep in Projects

-This article explores what scope creep is, why it occurs, and most importantly, how to handle it.
+This article explores what scope creep really is, why it happens, and how AI tools — especially ClickUp — help you detect, prevent, and manage it effectively.

 What Is Scope Creep?